-[ I have been asked to share a few thoughts about deconstruction, organic church and some of the lessons from our 12-year experience co-creating a Jesus following community of faithful, forgiving friends.]
+[ I have been asked to share a few thoughts about deconstruction, organic church and some of the lessons from our 12-year experience co-creating a Jesus-following community of faithful, forgiving friends.]

 We have celebrated the 500th anniversary of the Reformation.
 This certainly was a seismic shift in the Christian world, right up there with the Edict of Milan (313AD) and the schism between the Western and Eastern Church in 1054.
-It seems that, ready or not, every 500-ish years the Christian church experiences a significant shift.
-A victory or tragedy depending on whether one had the most to lose or gain.
+It seems that, ready or not, every 500-ish years, the Christian church experiences a significant shift.
+A victory or tragedy depends on whether one had the most to lose or gain.

 In this brief article, I will be critical of institutional forms of church.
 I critique systems, not people per sae.
-That being said, if the shoe fits, wear it - not in the spirit of condemnation but toward greater healing, wholeness and healthier community.
+That being said, if the shoe fits, wear it - not in the spirit of condemnation but toward greater healing, wholeness and a healthier community.

-This is certainly clear with the evangelical pursuit of political power, conflating church and state with an unholy fervor.
-One cannot deny the concerted efforts to establish an evangelical new world order established by all means possible - abuse of power, twisting the message of Jesus, and the forced implementation of archaic law.
+This is certainly clear with the evangelical pursuit of political power, conflating church and state with an unholy fervour.
+One cannot deny the concerted efforts to establish an evangelical new world order established by all means possible - abuse of power, twisting of the message of Jesus, and the forced implementation of archaic law.
 A person would be forgiven if they see this as a ‘christianized kind of Sharia Law’ in North America.

-No matter the manifested symptoms of dysfunctional Churchianity, people by the millions are recognizing the institutional churches are not connecting them to life in thoughtful or meaningful ways, and the systemic misuse of power is causing people to look for alternatives.
+No matter the manifested symptoms of dysfunctional Churchianity, people, by the millions, are recognizing the institutional churches are not connecting them to life in thoughtful or meaningful ways, and the systemic misuse of power is causing people to look for alternatives.
 Like the desert fathers, they are fleeing the ‘city/empire church’ and seeking God in the desert.

 Who are these People?

 After a season of often intense loneliness, these people begin to find others on the journey.
 These people tend to gather relationally, and they begin to sense the leading of the Spirit for a deeper sense of life together.
-They discover that their sense of leading and conviction are quite similar- they have similar church experiences, ponderings ... and yes, similar wounding.
+They discover that their sense of leading and conviction are quite similar- they have similar church experiences, ponderings ... and, yes, similar wounding.

 Together they explore and begin to address the smudges and unhealthy impact of often years within the institutional church as their eyes adjust to the emerging spiritual paradigm.
 They examine the ideas, theological basis, and organizational structures that had served as a gilded prison cell.
 Often these are identified as clergy/laity divide, the worship team, the building, the platform, church hierarchy, covering, shepherding, tithing (Financial abuse), biblicalism, chronic spiritual workaholism of the faith they received, and even the way the chairs are organized.